-Figure 10: View from Ashby Canal towpath looking towards Stoke Golding
+Figure 9: View from Ashby Canal towpath looking towards Stoke Golding

-- 5.26 There are many scenic views from the village to the surrounding countryside through gaps between or over the tops of buildings.
-There are lots of views that people valued, the most important are set out below (Map 7 page 31). - 5.27 A Landscape and Visual Impact Assessment (LVIA) can be key to effective planning decisions since it helps identify the effects of new developments on views and on the landscape itself.
+5.27 A Landscape and Visual Impact Assessment (LVIA) can be key to effective planning decisions since it helps identify the effects of new developments on views and on the landscape itself.
 A LVIA will be required for major developments and proposals that are likely to impact on Locally Important Views.

-Policy SGI0: Locally Important Views
+Policy SGII: Locally Important Views

 Development should be located and designed in a way that is sensitive to the open landscape, with extensive vistas dominated by natural features that characterise the Neighbourhood Area.
 Proposals will not be supported if potential impacts on landscape cannot be adequately mitigated through design and landscaping.
-Particular sensitivity should be shown for the locally important views from publically accessible locations that are regarded as highly characteristic, as listed below and identified on Map 7:
+Particular sensitivity should be shown for the locally important views from publically accessible locations that are regarded as highly characteristic, as listed below and identified on Map 7 and Appendix 1:

-- A. View from the track adjacent to Convent Drive looking towards Stapleton and Sutton Cheney - B. View from Ashby Canal towpath looking towards Stoke Golding

-- C. View from Ashby Canal near marina looking towards Stoke Golding (Ivy House Farm) - D. View from Ivy House Farm looking towards Dadlington - E. View from Stoke Lane towards Stoke Golding.
+- A. View from the track adjacent to Convent Drive looking towards Stapleton and Sutton Cheney - B. View from Ashby Canal towpath looking towards Stoke Golding - C. View from Ashby Canal near marina looking towards Stoke Golding (Ivy House Farm) - D. View from Ivy House Farm looking towards Dadlington - E. View from Stoke Lane towards Stoke Golding.